Test scores, Extracurriculars, and Social Media?

 For more details on background checks, refer to this article on How Long does a Background Check Take.
 If you want more control over social media background checks, try our Background check with AI.

-However, applicants should be aware that public information, including posts on platforms like LinkedIn or other personal websites, may still be reviewed by admissions officers.
+However, applicants should be aware that public content, including posts on platforms like LinkedIn or other personal websites, may still be reviewed by admissions officers.
 Even private accounts could be exposed if shared publicly by someone else or if screenshots circulate, potentially influencing the admissions decision.

 Additionally, some schools have policies in place regarding online presence, so it's important to understand how a school handles social media.
 While it's rare for private social media to be scrutinized, applicants should remember that online behavior, even in private settings, could eventually be seen by others and potentially impact their application.